Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

 \subsection{Organization of the paper}

-The following two sections are preparations for the follow-ups.
-In section \ref{sec:basic_concepts}, the introductory definitions and statements left out from Section \ref{sec:introduction}, to avoid technicalities there, are collected.
-Section \ref{sec:positivity} is a short account on the results used in the paper about the positivity of the relative canonical sheaves.
-Then in Section \ref{sec:compact}, Theorem \ref{thm:main_projective} is proven.
+The following two sections are concerned with preparations.
+In section \ref{sec:basic_concepts}, the basic definitions and statements left out from Section \ref{sec:introduction_rigiditiy}, to avoid technicalities there, are collected.
+Section \ref{sec:positivity} is a short account on the results used in the article about the positivity of the relative canonical sheaves.
+Then in Section \ref{sec:compact}, Theorem \ref{thm:main_projective} and Corollary \ref{cor:main_projective} is proven.
 Along doing so, some facts about the moduli theory of families of canonically polarized manifolds is collected.
+In Section \ref{sec:relative_properness}, we prove the properness of $\widetilde{\fK \fF}_h \to \fM_h$, needed to deduce Corollary \ref{cor:main_projective} from theorem \ref{thm:main_projective}.
 Section \ref{sec:arbitrary base} is entirely devoted to the proof of Theorem \ref{thm:main_affine}.
-Then in the end in Section \ref{sec:torelli}, the link between the injectivity of the iterated Kodaira-Spencer map and the infinitesimal Torelli problem is presented.
+Finally, in Section \ref{sec:variationally_rigid} we fill the small gap mentioned in Remark \ref{rem:gap}.